christophsax/seasonalbook.content/proposal/proposal.md

 Some Examples: Chinese New Year, Structural Break, Direct or indirect seasonal adjustment, SEATS or X-11

 ### 5. Please list up to six key features of your proposed book.
 - Each chapter start with a concrete practical problem and shows how X-13 can be used to address it
 - Teach-by-example format
 - Continuous connection of X-13ARIMA-SEATS input with R input and vice-versa
-- Fundamental theoretical material when needed
+- Fundamental theoretical material is provided when needed
 - For each example given the book will give answers, code and provide data.

-### 6. Will your book feature any supplementary material, e.g.
-code and datasets online, or a solutions manual?
+### 6. Will your book feature any supplementary material, e.g. code and datasets online, or a solutions manual?

 All material from the text will be made available to the reader.
 This includes but is not limited to:

-• R Package to accompany the book, containing all data and examples
+- R Package to accompany the book, containing all data and examples
-• Interactive website, on which the examples can be run (similar to seasonal.website)
+- Interactive website, on which the examples can be run (similar to www.seasonal.website)

 ## AUDIENCE AND RELATED BOOKS